Chapter 11

 Liane shook her head.

 "It isn't.
-My father became outraged, when the commander of the domains told him, where I had been and what I had been reading.
-The commander had taken the book and the clothes away from me and showed them to my father after his return.
+My father became outraged, when the commander told him, where I had been and what I had been reading.
+The commander had taken the book and the clothes from me and, after my father had returned, had shown them to him.
 I'm sorry, Luke, my father has destroyed the book and all the clothes."

 "He destroyed everything!
 Oh, my goodness, why has he done that!"